Gold Dew Gardens

 What are California Native Plants?

 Native plants grew in California prior to European contact and have co-evolved over the centuries with our local soil, microbes and animals to form a complex network of relationships.
 The term ‘native’ means that the plant has been part of an intricate and complex web of animals, plants, pathogens, fungi, bacteria and microorganisms for a very long time – one in which the rules of coexistence have been thoroughly worked out.
-Such communities are stable, orderly and diverse.
+Such communities are stable, orderly and diverse (CNPS).

 Why are native plants important?